 Firstly you need to check your boiler pressure gauge , and see what’s it’s reading.
 This gauge is most commonly built into the boiler, or underneath it and should look like this or similar –

 In the picture above the red marker on the gauge is just an indicator of where the level should be, the thin black marker is the actual pressure of the heating system.
 A pressurised boiler system or a sealed central heating system needs a certain amount of pressure to work, normally about 0.5 Bar – 1.5 Bar, although some will continue to function with far less pressure.
-If this pressure reading is lower than the recommend pressure level, this means you heating system water pressure is low and needs to be topped up.
-But before that is done, you need to establish why ?
+If this pressure reading is lower than the recommend pressure level, this means you heating system water pressure is low and that you have low boiler pressure which needs to be topped up so the level is above the red line on the pressure gauge normally via the filling loop, which will fix fix low boiler pressure.

 Combi boiler pressure keeps dropping ?